SpirexSecure Enterprise Browser

 The browser is where authenticated sessions meet live web content.
 That intersection, user intent meeting arbitrary external code, is where most modern attacks actually land.
 Zero trust frameworks that don't extend into the browser session are architecturally incomplete.

-Spirex Browser fills that gap by applying the same principles inside the session that zero trust applies at the boundary: verify the context of every page, enforce least privilege on what users can do within apps, and treat every browsing event as potentially hostile until signals prove otherwise.
+Spirex fills that gap by applying the same principles inside the session that zero trust applies at the boundary: verify the context of every page, enforce least privilege on what users can do within apps, and treat every browsing event as potentially hostile until signals prove otherwise.
 It doesn't replace identity providers, ZTNA, or SSE, it adds a control point that activates where those tools stop.

 The Mobile Workforce Changed the Equation